ProjectZeroSlackr/ProjectZeroSlackr-SVN/packs/Emulators/igpSP/ReadMe from Keripo.txt

   from real GBA game cartriages (downloading commercial roms that you do not own is ILLEGAL).
-Public domain roms can be found here: http://www.pdroms.de/files/gameboyadvance/
+Public domain roms can be found here: http://www.pdroms.de/files/gameboyadvance/ For instructions on dumping your own ROMs, see "igpSP ReadMe from Keripo.txt" in "Misc/Docs.tar.gz" archive.

 Original: